 The actor Nakamura Matsue III (三代目 中村松江 1786-1855), later called Nakamura Tomijûrô II (二代目 中村富十郎), was a premier onnagata (lit., "woman's manner": 女方 or 女形), a male actor specializing in female kabuki roles.
 In real life Matsue was a flamboyant personality who favored extravagant costumes and expensive accessories, which in the eyes of government censors amounted to living above one's station in life and flagrantly violating sumptuary edicts.
 For failing to temper his love of excess, Tomijûrô II was banished from Osaka to other parts of Kamigata (Kyoto, Sakai, etc.) in 1843 for nearly two years.
 Performing here as Agemaki, Matsue stands below flowering cherry blossoms under trees that were planted each spring along the Naka-no-chô in Yoshiwara.
 He is adorned in elaborate robes of a kind that only the highest-ranking courtesans could afford (or their wealthy patrons).
 The motifs include a waterfall and a lion/peony on the obi (belt or sash: 帯), the latter a reference to a popular episode from Nô theater and kabuki — the lion dance or Shakkyo (lit., "stone bridge": 石橋), which refers to the Nô play Shakkyô when a traveler falls asleep beside a stone bridge and dreams of a lion dancing among peonies.

-This is the right sheet of a triptych.
-The complete triptych appears to be rather hard-to-find wholly intact; the only one we've found in the literature is a somewhat faded specimen in Waseda University's Tsubouchi Memorial Theater Museum (WAS below).
-The MFAB (below) has only the right sheet (poor condition) and center sheet showing Ichikawa Hakuen II (市川白猿 the Edo actor Danjûrô VII) as Sukeroku (published by Wataya Kihei; acc. #11.36209).
-The left sheet (published by Tenmaya Kihei) portrays Nakamura Utaemon III (三代目 中村歌右衛門) as Sukeroku's brother Shinbei disguised as the shirôzake-uri (white-saké vendor 白酒売).
-Considering all this, our sheet depicting Agemaki is quite fine in its colors, making it one of the best known surviving impressions.
+This is one sheet from a tetraptych (at least, as far as we know, although there might be other unidentified sheets depicting actors in additional roles).
+The complete design appears to be exceedingly difficult to find wholly intact.
+The closest we've found in the literature are the three (of four or more) somewhat faded sheets in Waseda University's Tsubouchi Memorial Theater Museum (WAS below).
+The MFAB (below) has only two sheets: Agemaki (poor condition) and Ichikawa Hakuen II (市川白猿 the Edo actor Danjûrô VII) as Sukeroku (published by Wataya Kihei; acc. #11.36209).
+The remaining known designs are a sheet (published by Tenmaya Kihei) portraying Nakamura Utaemon III (三代目 中村歌右衛門) as Sukeroku's brother Shinbei disguised as the shirôzake-uri (white-saké vendor 白酒売), and another sheet (published by Wataya Kihei) depicting Matsumoto Kôshirô V (松本幸四郎) as Hige no Ikyû (ひげの伊久).
+Considering all this, our print depicting Agemaki is relatively rare and quite fine in its colors, making it one of the best known surviving impressions.